-1. QUESTION: Which 501 (c) organizations are exempt from paying sales tax?
+QUESTION: Which nonprofit organizations are exempt from paying sales tax?

-ANSWER: Any can potentially be required to sales tax.
+ANSWER: Any 501 (c) organization can potentially be required to pay sales tax.

 Tax-exemption applied to nonprofits means that in most cases the sales tax for certain sales is waived for transactions relating to the charity’s “charitable mission.”
 In some states, exemption from paying sales tax depends on the nature and volume of the sales activities by the non-profit.

 In many states, if a non-profit vendor is engaged in business and making sales of taxable items or services, the non-profit is obligated to collect just like any other vendor.
 In some cases in states that might excuse collection under other circumstances.

 There are many types of tax-exempt organizations as defined by the IRS, including:

 - 501(c)(2) — Title Holding Corporation for Exempt Organization